-Whereas, it is essential to ICANN's operations that ICANN offer competitive compensation packages for its personnel.
+Whereas, the retention of high caliber staff is essential to ICANN's operations and ICANN desires to ensure competitive compensation for staff.

-Whereas, independent market data provided by outside expert compensation consultants indicates that current and proposed increases to compensation amounts for: (i) John Jeffrey, General Counsel and Secretary; (ii) Theresa Swinehart, SVP, Global Domains and Strategy; (iii) Xavier Calvez, SVP, Planning and Chief Financial Officer (CFO); (iv) David Olive, SVP, Policy Development Support and Managing Director – Washington D.C.; and (v) Ashwin Rangan, SVP, Engineering and Chief Information Officer (CIO), are either below or within ICANN's target of the 50th to 75th percentile for total cash compensation based on comparable market data for the respective positions.
+Whereas, independent market data provided by outside expert compensation consultants indicates that current compensation for the Chief Operating Officer, (COO) and Chief Innovation and Innovation Officer (CIIO) is within ICANN's target of the 50th to 75th percentile for total cash compensation based on comparable market data for the respective positions.

-Whereas, each Board member has confirmed that he or she is not conflicted with respect to compensation packages for any of ICANN's Officers.
+Whereas, the Board has confirmed that they are not conflicted with respect to compensation packages for any of ICANN's Officers.

-Resolved (2021.07.22.15), the Board grants the President and CEO the discretion to adjust the compensation for FY22, effective 1 July 2021, of David Olive, SVP, Policy Development Support and Managing Director – Washington D.C., in accordance with the independent study on comparable compensation, subject to a limitation that his annual base salary shall not increase by more than 4% per annum from his current rate.
+Resolved (2015.07.28.17), at the President and CEO's request, the Board grants the President and CEO the discretion to adjust the compensation, effective 1 July 2015, of: (i) Susanna Bennett, COO; and (ii) Ashwin Rangan, CIIO, in accordance with the independent study on comparable compensation, subject to a limitation that their annual base salaries shall not increase by more than 4% per annum from their current rates.